Written by Alison

 Sri Lanka is slowly but positively moving on from the sad events in April: the island remains the same with only small differences, such as an extra security check at the airport.
 And, now is a good time to go: it’s quieter than it’s been in recent years, the islanders will be happy to see you, and you’ll be helping the country get back on its feet.

-All the experiences I mention in this blog can now be incorporated into your own tailor-made Sri Lankan trip, such as this journey taking in Kandy and Galle.
+All the experiences I mention in this blog can now be incorporated into your own tailor-made Sri Lankan trip.

 Another, welcome initiative: on arrival, you’ll soon be given a reusable bottle for drinking water if you don’t already have one, helping cut down on single-use plastic.
 And, though there’s more choice of hotels than ever, you’ll still find plenty of the great boutique properties that Sri Lanka does so well.